Ali Adnan Kadhim: Baghdad FC

 There he first played for the Baghdad FC's youth side and was invited to the senior team by head coach Yahya Alwan, at a relatively young age but because of the depth in the squad, he returned to the youth set-up.
 It was only after Karim Kurdi was appointed head coach of the club in 2010, that Adnan became a regular with the seniors.
 The coach was able to give the attacking left sided player the confidence in his own abilities and Adnan went from strength to strength, dislodging his idol and teammate, the Iraqi international Bassim Abbas on the left flank, first at club level and then with Iraq.
 He scored seven goals for Baghdad FC in total.
-Two were in the 2010–11 season (against Naft Maysan and Al-Hassanin), three were in the 2011–12 season (two against Kirkuk FC and one against Al-Sinaa) and two were in the 2012–13 season (against Al-Minaa and Al-Kahraba).
+Two were in the 2010–11 season (against Naft Maysan and Al-Hasanain), three were in the 2011–12 season (two against Kirkuk FC and one against Al-Sinaa) and two were in the 2012–13 season (against Al-Minaa and Al-Kahraba).

 During the 2013 winter transfer window, the player received an offer from Saudi club Ittihad FC, to replace Croatian player Anas Sharbini.
 However the deal fell through when his agent was unable to complete the transfer.
 The player had been expected to fly to Saudi Arabia to hold negotiations but obtaining a visa to Saudi Arabia would have taken two days and the transfer window would close on the following day, so the deal could not be completed.